stephan13360/systemd-services/minecraft/README.md

 ## sandboxing

 The minecraft server can deal with most of the sandboxing feature with the only exception being `MemoryDenyWriteExecute=true`.
-Since is a limitation of how java works and not the minecraft server itself.
+This is a limitation of all java processes and not one of the minecraft server itself.